wthanos16/ansicolor/README.md

 # ansicolor
-Adds colored, styled, or hightlighted output to strings
+Adds colored, styled, or highlighted output to strings